 The programme aims to develop autonomous and independent students who possess a broad range of intellectual, practical and transferable skills.
-In order to achieve these aims, a range of methods is used to assess students.
-Assessment methods include multimedia presentation, tests, market analysis and product development business plans, health and safety risk assessments, essays in football development and reflective thinking and peer assessment.
+In order to achieve these aims, a range of methods are used to assess students including formative and summative.
+These methods include multimedia presentations, essays, case studies, reflective thinking through portfolios, podcasts and peer assessment.
+These procedures adopted ensure the mode and format of assessment are commensurate with both the programme aims and learning outcomes, and with individual module aims and learning outcomes.
+The assessments are also designed to have a level of industry relevancy, particularly in relation to the employability skills, alongside the course content.

 Every module provides opportunities for students to develop their thinking skills and intellectual ability e.g. through a series of small projects, reflective practice and work-based log books.
 Students will be expected to develop logical arguments and debate issues and ideas from their evolving knowledge base.
-Students will be expected to construct reasoned arguments in a written and oral form, or as an ICT or multimedia presentation.
+Students will be expected to construct reasoned arguments in a written and oral form, or as an ICT or multimedia presentation and be expected to use a range of learning technologies including VLE such as BlackBoard.

-Modules at all levels will provide students with the opportunity to develop their practical competences in a number of work based projects.
-Students will also have the opportunity to acquire NGB coaching awards, such as the FA Level 1 in Coaching in the football industry.
-The variety of teaching and learning experiences offered will facilitate the student's experience greatly.
+Modules at all levels will provide students with the opportunity to develop their practical competences in several work-based projects.
+Students will also acquire NGB coaching awards, such as the FA Level 1 or 2 in Coaching.
+The course design and content has taken account of the industry regulations, and the knowledge and skills required for a range of relevant awards and qualifications.